-By using the tools, strategies, and innovations developed through Railroad-DOT Mitigation Strategies (also referred to as R16), as a product from the second Strategic Highway Research Program (SHRP2), public agencies and railroads can identify and circumvent sources of conflict and develop agreements to advance projects.
-R16, is a set of model agreements, sample contracts, training materials, and standardized best practices.
+By using the tools, strategies, and innovations developed through Railroad-DOT Mitigation Strategies (also referred to as R16) as a product from the second Strategic Highway Research Program (SHRP2), public agencies and railroads can identify and circumvent sources of conflict and develop agreements, sample contracts, training materials, and standardized best practices.
 The tools reflect both railroad and public agency perspectives, processes, budgets, funding, and best practices.